 - Switch to a greener bank.

-- The Uva only to fund plane tickets for staff and students (for example for attending conferences) if the alternative is not feasible
+- The UvA only funds/reimburses plane tickets for staff and students (ex. for attending conferences) if there is no feasible alternative.

 - Climate neutral UvA locations where possible.